SnoWFLakE0s/Designed-Trinkets/Sire T3 Pickguard/README.md

     * `Sire T3 Pickguard.stl`: A high-resolution mesh file, ready to be sliced for 3D printing.

 * **/Reference/**
-    * `Sire T3 Pickguard Scan.jpg`: The original high-resolution photo/scan of the stock pickguard that was used to trace and model this design.
+    * `Sire T3 Pickguard Scan.jpg`: The original high-resolution photo/scan of the stock pickguard that was used to spline fit.

 ## Instructions for Use